 Delete your Account: You can delete your 23andMe account within your Account Settings at any time.
 Upon account deletion, we will automatically opt you out of Research and discard your sample.

-Keep in mind this process cannot be cancelled, undone, withdrawn, or reversed.
+Keep in mind this process cannot be canceled, undone, withdrawn, or reversed, and your account deletion is subject to retention requirements.
 For exact instructions, please read our Customer Care guidance.

 Other things to know about privacy

 We implement physical, technical, and administrative measures aimed at preventing unauthorized access to or disclosure of your Personal Information.
 Our team regularly reviews and improves our security practices to help ensure the integrity of our systems and your Personal Information.
 To learn more about our practices, please visit our Customer Care guidance.

 Please recognize that protecting your Personal Information is also your responsibility.
 Be mindful of keeping your password and other authentication information safe from third parties, and immediately notify 23andMe of any unauthorized use of your login credentials.
 Your password is not visible to 23andMe staff, and we encourage you not to share your password with 23andMe or any third parties.
 23andMe cannot secure Personal Information that you release on your own or that you request us to release.

 Third Party Content and Integrations